 to avert or at least mitigate the effects of climate collapse.

-and consequential issue humankind has ever faced.
-How we address it
+the most urgent and consequential issue humankind has ever faced.
+How

-in the next thirty years will determine the kind of world we will live
+we address it in the next thirty years will determine the kind of world

 In The Future We Choose,

 Christiana Figueres and Tom Rivett-Carnac - who led negotiations for